inaimathi/cl-notebook/README.md

 #### Bugs
 - Should show the orange border as soon as something is edited in a cell, not just between eval and completion
-- The counter in the client-side timeline doesn't update with newly added history states

 #### Features (not necessarily in priority order)
 ####### Back-end